astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 :::caution

-The Weavitate Airflow provider used in this use case is currently in beta and subject to change.
+The Weavitate Airflow provider is currently in beta and subject to change.
 After the provider is released, this use case will be updated and the provider source code will be available.

 :::